-If a required bundle, product, or fileset is not installed, then you must install it.
-Refer to your operating system or software documentation for information about installing products.
+If a fileset is not installed and committed, then install it.
+Refer to your operating system or software documentation for information about installing filesets.

 In addition, you need to verify that the following patches are installed on the system.
 The procedure following the table describes how to check these requirements.